How can we help you today?

 • Tools to help: You can use Buy Me a Coffee or Ko-fi to accept simple, low-pressure donations, while PayPal Donate or Stripe handles direct fund transfers.
 To boost visibility, platforms like Linktree or Beacons help promote your donation links across all your channels.

-This model works best for creators who already have a loyal community.
+This model works best for creators who already have a loyal customer base.
 If your content regularly resonates, don’t be afraid to give people a chance to show their appreciation.

 11. Charge for exclusive emails